rust-lang/rustc-dev-guide/src/compiler_lectures/how_salsa_works.md

 For each input query (0-key), there's going to be a "set" method, that allows to change the output of such query, and trigger previous memoized values to be potentially invalidated.

 ### Query Groups
 A query group is a set of queries which have been defined together as a unit.
-The dabase is formed by combining query groups.
+The database is formed by combining query groups.
 Query groups are akin to "Salsa modules" [^EN2].

 A set of queries in a query group are just a set of methods in a trait.